Saleh-Alibrahim/Aswat/README.md

 ### Installing Dependencies

-Developers using this project should already have Nodejs, npminstalled.
+Developers using this project should already have Nodejs, npm installed.

 #### Frontend